 Federal officials have already announced that the company that originally conducted the tests, Texas A&M Transportation Institute cannot conduct the tests.
 It is unclear who will be permitted to conduct the tests.

-Arnold Law Firm qui tam lawyers have decades of experience fighting government fraud by helping whistleblowers assert all of their legal rights under state and federal fraud protection statutes.
+The Arnold Law Firm's experienced qui tam lawyers in Sacramento have decades of experience fighting government fraud by helping whistleblowers assert all of their legal rights under state and federal fraud protection statutes.

 If you or someone you know is aware of government fraud, talk to our firm to determine your options.
 Call us at (916) 924-3100.